Kentucky

 Moving to a different county:

 If a voter has moved after the close of registration to a new county, the voter may vote at the precinct for the old residence, but must re-register to vote in the new county for future elections.
-If the voter moved before the close of registration and failed to update his/her registration, the voter is not eligible to vote.
+If the voter moved before the close of registration and failed to update their registration, the voter is not eligible to vote.

 Moving to a different state: